 Guentzel was a standout athlete at Greenway-Coleraine High School and was First Team All-State selection in hockey during the 1980-81 season.
 He was the Minnesota Iron Range Conference's second-leading scorer in 1980-81 and scored 153 points and 42 goals in four years of high school hockey.

 He also played football and baseball and earned a total of 12 varsity letters.
 Guentzel threw 15 TD passes and passed for 1,243 yards as a junior in 1979.
 He also played on three Greenway-Coleraine baseball teams that finished third in state tournament.

 Guentzel and his wife, Sally, have three sons: Ryan, Gabe and Jake.
-Ryan played collegiate hockey at Notre Dame while Gabe played at Colorado College and Jake played at Omaha.
+Ryan played collegiate hockey at Notre Dame, Gabe played at Colorado College and Jake played at Omaha.
 As a rookie in the NHL, Jake helped the Pittsburgh Penguins claim the 2017 Stanley Cup.